jorio/gitfourchette.org/guide/newrepo.rst

         be able to look up old commits.
 Shallow cloning only fetches the most recent commits on each branch (you can specify how many).

-    * - Log in with custom key file
+    * - Log in to SSH remotes with custom key file
-      - By default, |App| automatically looks for a matching key in your :guilabel:`~/.ssh` directory if the remote requires authentication.
+      - By default, OpenSSH automatically looks for a matching key in your :guilabel:`~/.ssh` directory if an SSH remote requires authentication.
-        Tick this to bypass automatic key detection and specify a key file to connect to this remote.
+        Tick this to bypass automatic key detection and specify a key file to connect to remotes in this repo.

+        After cloning, you can change or remove the custom key file in :menuselection:`Repo --> Repository Settings`.

     * - Status
       - This box will display download progress information.